 Daily exercising has been proven effective in decreasing blood glucose levels.
 During exercise your muscles use up glucose as energy so the more you exercise, the more sugar is cleared out of the blood.

 Lastly, we needed to give Julia some supplements to help regulate her sugar levels.
 We began with fish oil along with a complex diabetes formula.
 A good formula contains nutrients such as chromium, which helps increase cells’ sensitivity to glucose (so that it can be taken out of the blood and into the cells where it is used as energy), gymnema, bitter melon and bilberry — all herbs known to decrease high blood sugar levels and regulate glucose metabolism — and antioxidants such as alpha lipoic acid, vitamin C and N-acetyl-cysteine (NAC), which help combat free radical damage that all that excess sugar in the blood causes to blood vessels.

-It is important to note that certain prescription medications can deplete the body of specific vitamins and nutrients so a multivitamin supplement should be taken as well.
+It is important to note that certain prescription medications can deplete the Healthy Body of specific vitamins and nutrients so a multivitamin supplement should be taken as well.
 For example, Metformin a common diabetes medication is known to deplete vitamin B12, so patients on this medication are advised to take a vitamin B12 supplement.